tqtensor/plato-docs/roadmap.md

-# PLATO The Feature Platform Roadmap
+# The Feature Platform Roadmap

-The list below contains the functionality that contributors are planning to develop for Plato.
+The list below contains the functionality that contributors are planning to develop for [Feature Platform] Plato.

 * **Core Built-in Feature Groups**
   * [x] Map bank features